pc-m/xm/README.md

 or directory only.

-### Syncing to local copy of xivo-ctid to a remote XiVO
+### Syncing the local copy of xivo-ctid to a remote XiVO

 > make -f <path/to/xm>/Makefile cti.sync XIVO_PATH=<path/to/xivo/source/code> XIVO_HOSTNAME=<hostname>